Dhvanitmonpara/Obsidian-remote/Cpp/Classes-basics.md

 # Classes and objects

-C++ --> initially called --> C with classes by stroustroup class --> extension of structures (in C) structures had limitations
+C++ was initially called "C with classes by stroustroup".
+Class is extension of structures (in C) because structures had limitations.

-members are public

-No methods
+### Advantages of classes

 - classes --> structures + more
 - classes --> can have methods and properties